-In terms of the requirements of Section 92(3) of the Act and Rule 12 of theCompanies (Management and Administration) Rules 2014 the extract of the Annual Return inthe prescribed form i.e. MGT-9 is annexed herewith as Annexure - IV which forms part ofthis Report.
+In terms of the requirements of Section 92(3) of the Act read with Rule 12 of theCompanies (Management and Administration) Rules 2014 the extract of the Annual Return inthe prescribed form i.e. MGT-9 is annexed herewith as Annexure - V which forms part ofthis Report.

 Details of remuneration of Directors / Key Managerial Personnel

 The information relating to remuneration of Directors/ Key Managerial Personnel asrequired under Section 197(12) read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 of the Act is given in Annexure - VIwhich forms part of this Report.

 Particulars of Employees

 The statement under Rule 5(2) and 5(3) of the Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014 are set out in Annexure - VII which forms part ofthis Report.

 However the said Annexure shall be provided to Members on a specific request made inwriting to the Company.
 The said information is open for inspection and any memberinterested in obtaining the copy of the same may write to the Company Secretary.

 Management Discussion and Analysis Report as required under the Listing Regulations isannexed as Annexure - VIII which forms part of this Report.